AaronErhardt/AaronErhardt.github.io/src/widget_macro.md

 ![App screenshot dark](img/screenshots/simple-dark.png)

-The app will look and behave identical.
+The app will look and behave identical to one implemented in the previous chapter.
 Only the way it is implemented will differ.

 > The app we will write in this chapter is also available [here](https://github.com/AaronErhardt/relm4/blob/main/relm4-examples/examples/simple.rs).
 Run `cargo run --example simple` from the [example directory](https://github.com/AaronErhardt/relm4/tree/main/relm4-examples) if you want to see the code in action.